Skip to content

 Species /species Plant species master data REQ-001

-Cultivars /cultivars Cultivar variants REQ-001
+Cultivars /species/{key}/cultivars Cultivar variants (nested under species) REQ-001

 Substrates /substrates Substrate types and batches REQ-019